pavlo-kapinos/VIPER-Swift-Xcode-Template/README.md

+##### Note: This is upadated version of https://github.com/Juanpe/Swift-VIPER-Module, with applied pull-requests and fixes.

+##

 ![](assets/header.jpg)

 When you decide to use VIPER architecture in your project, it is very tired create new modules, because you need create at least 5 files for each.
-Imagine that you need to create 6 modules...I was suffering this problem, and this is the raison why I've created this template.
+Imagine that you need to create 6 modules...
+I was suffering this problem, and this is the raison why I've created this template.
 It's very useful for me and I hope that for you too.

 ## How to install